galenandrew/config/README.md

 **This repository is intended to be in the root of your home folder so it can not simply be cloned down.
 The following steps will properly set up a local copy of this repository in your home folder, but will also overwrite any existing local files that are contained within this repository so PROCEED WITH CAUTION!!**

-_NOTE: I am responsible for the loss of any important files on your local filesystem by following these instructions.
-May the force be with you!_
+_NOTE: I am responsible for the loss of any important files on your local filesystem by following these instructions.s May the force be with you!_

 1. Start in your home folder.